david-vanderson/dvui/README.md

 The lower-level functions give a lot more customization options including animations, intercepting events, and drawing differently.

 Start with the high-level functions, and when needed, copy the body of the high-level function and customize from there.

+### Parent, Child, and Layout
+The primary layout mechanism is nesting widgets.
+DVUI keeps track of the current parent widget.
+When a widget runs, it is a child of the current parent.
+A widget may then make itself the current parent, and reset back to the previous parent when it runs `deinit()`.

+The parent widget decides what rectangle of the screen to assign to each child.

+Usually you want each part of a gui to either be packed tightly (take up only min size), or expand to take the available space.
+The choice might be different for vertical vs. horizontal.

+When a child widget is laid out (sized and positioned), it sends 2 pieces of info to the parent:
+- min size
+- hints for when space is larger than min size (expand, gravity_x, gravity_y)

+If parent is not `expand`ed, the intent is to pack as tightly as possible, so it will give all children only their min size.

+If parent has more space than the children need, it will lay them out using the hints:
+- expand - whether this child should take more space or not
+- gravity - if not expanded, where to position child in larger space

 ### Appearance
 Each widget has the following options that can be changed through the Options struct when creating the widget: